sanchit1053/semester_8_notes/CS784 Image Synthesis/notes/Lecture_7.md

 - Subsurface Scatterring
     * Light goes inside the object and does not reflect directly from point of incidence

-## Ground RUles for Global Illumination
+## Ground Rules for Global Illumination
 - Geometric Optics
     * not considering liht as oscillating EM fields, not quantum properties
 - Radiative transfer